zenhack/iron-blogger2/README.md

 The consensus among those of the original's users who are also developers is that it is unmaintainable, and a rewrite is needed.

-Iron Blogger 2 is just barely feature complete enough to start using;
-Much more work is needed.
-Patches welcome!

 # Setting Up a Development Environment

 ###Prerequisites